YoobeeWebTutors/yoobee-web-best-practices/best-practices/html.md

 * Don’t use deprecated tags
 * Remove redundant tags and commented out tags
 * Don’t use HTML for styling purposes
+* Use the alt attribute for all images
 * Format your code
 * Ensure all file, image and anchor links work
 * Use a consistent HTML structure for all pages unless justified